Blogging / Update old blog posts (and SEO ’em): an easy-peasy guide

 👉 >>Blogging is dead: the lie that won’t die<<

-2. It reveals how well the content matches your query
+2. Reveal how well the content matches your query

-So now you’re thinking ‘evergreen content’, yeah?
-Great.
-With that in mind, ask yourself, is this article providing relevant subject-based information?
+Think ‘evergreen content’.
+With that in mind, ask yourself this: does each blog article provide relevant subject-based information?
 And is all that information correct?
-If the answer to both questions is a resounding ‘hell, no’, you can trash the post or relegate it to drafts.
+If the answer to both questions is “absolutely not”, make the changes or trash them/relegate them to the draft folder.

 👉 >>Learn how to write engaging content<<

-This is your main page title, your H1 heading.
-You have one of these beauties per page:
+Your blog title is your H1 heading.
+You have one H1 per page:

 Image on blog article: Update old blog posts.
 The image is a screen grab of The Sarky Type's website's page editor displaying a H1 heading.

-Here’s a confession: I’m terrible at writing headings, so I often use a headline analyser to nudge my noggin into idea-generating mode.
-I don’t lean on it too heavily because, like any AI writing tool, it makes you sound like every bastard else (which is what Grammarly is trying to do as I type).
-Since almost every business has gone ChatGPT/Gemini/Claude crazy, the race to homogeneity is greater than before.
+FULL DISCLOSURE: I’m terrible at writing blog titles.
+A headline analyser helps to nudge my noggin into idea-generating mode.
+I don’t rely on it because, like any AI tool, it makes you sound like every bastard else (which is what Grammarly is trying to do as I type).
+Since businesses have gone LLM crazy, the race to homogeneity is greater than before.

 Some things never change.